 - 4 cups cooked spaghetti squash (see notes above)

-- 4 cups cooked whole grain spaghetti (such as Delallo or gluten-free Ancient Harvest)
+- 4 cups cooked whole grain gluten free spaghetti, such as jovial

-- 2 cups prepared marinara sauce (such as Rao’s)
+- 2 cups prepared marinara sauce, such as Roa’s

 - Preheat oven to 350 degrees.
-Lightly oil the bottom of a 9 x 13-inch casserole.
+Lightly oil the bottom of a 12″ Versa Skillet or a 9×13 casserole dish.

 - In a medium bowl, whisk together the marinara sauce and the egg.
 Stir the sauce into the spaghetti mixture and gently toss to coat.
 Transfer the spaghetti squash mixture to the prepared casserole.

-- Place the walnuts in a food processor and pulse into coarse crumbs.
-Sprinkle the nuts evenly over the top of the spaghetti mixture.
-Bake, uncovered, for 20 to 25 minutes, or until firm.
+- Bake, uncovered, for 20 to 25 minutes, or until firm.
 Remove from oven and allow to cool 10 minutes before serving.
 Serve warm.